 app.use(morgan('dev'));

-format provides concise colored output in the console.
+The'dev'format provides concise colored output in the console.

 3. body-parser